 Table 2.
-Overview of annual red sea urchin quota, landings, value and effort, 1978 to 2016, as reported on Validation and Harvest logs.
+Overview of annual red sea urchin quota, landings, value and effort, 1978 to 2017, as reported on Validation and Harvest logs.
 Since 2002, harvest logs have provided the best estimate of catch as fish slips are no longer used.
 Average landed value is determined from a subsample of fish slips or an estimation of average price is provided by Industry (Mike Featherstone - pers comm).
+Note: As the 2017/18 season was still on-going at the time of publication, harvest data is not yet available for this table.